If you are recovered from an eating disorder and want to give back to our community, you can apply for one of two roles:

 Training: One in-person, two-day session, on a weekend

-Location: Must be located in specific sites.
-In 2018, these will include NYC, LA, SF, Boston, and Pittsburgh.
+Location: Must be located near support group location.
+In 2018, this will include volunteers in NYC, LA, SF, Boston, Pittsburgh, and Philadelphia.

 Peer Mentors meet one-on-one with a mentee every week to support them in their recovery.